martzie/bike-rental/README.md

 ## Bike rental

-It's the first complex project in my portfolio.
+Bike rental app is the first complex project in my portfolio.
+It currently provides basic functionalities, mostly CRUD for User, Bikes and Reservation management.
+Future plans for application development can be found under [TODO section](#to-do).

 ### Used technologies
 - Java 17